edolphin-ydf/hexo-encrypt/README.md

 ## features
 - encrypt one post content with AES
+- use qiniu *private* space as you img repository(if you want use this feature, you should get an qiniu account first, search google for help)

 ## usage
 ### config encrypt password
-in _config.yml add the follow code
+in _config.yml add the follow code, NOTICE, all option is optional, this means you can discard all the options if you don't want use this features
 ```
 # encrypt
 encrypt:
   pwdfile: encrypt_password		# this store the password in a file, the whole content of this file will be regard as the password
     #password: 123456 # this set the password here
+  replace_all_url: true # this will replace img url in all posts
+  base_url: http://you img base url/	# this will connect with you img url in you post, except full url
+  qiniu_ak: you qiniu access key
+  qiniu_sk: you qiniu secrect key

 ```

 ### config post
-add the following code in the header of the post to indicate that this post's content should be encrypted
+add the following code in the header of the post to indicate that this post's content should be encrypted.
+NOTICE, all option is optional, this means you can discard all the options if you don't want use this features

 ```
 encrypt: true
+enc_replace_url: true # this indicate wether the plugin should replace the img url in this post, this option has a higher priority than `replace_all_url` in _config.yml
+enc_pwd: 123456 # this is the way to set encrypt password for this post
 ```

 then run `hexo g` and `hexo s`, open the encrypted post,